firdy94/Pomodoro_app/README.md

 # Pomodoro App

 Simple Pomodoro Timer app built using kivy and python.
-App takes number of time blocks and lists of taks as user input.
+App takes number of time blocks and lists of tasks as user input.